Know the B.A.R.K. Ranger Code for a Safe Visit!

 Congratulations to Bear!

 Be prepared and ensure your pet can safely attend all activities on your itinerary.
 Pets should not be left unattended in a vehicle, especially in the summer.
 High temperatures in a car can be a serious threat to pets.
-Instead, consider leaving them at home in the comfort of air conditioning, or utilize the Yosemite kennel (closed in 2021).
+Instead, consider leaving them at home in the comfort of air conditioning, or utilize the Yosemite kennel (closed in 2022 for rehabilitation).

 - Hot to touch?
 Too hot for paws!
 The summer heat can be dangerous for a pet’s paws.
 Avoid walking your pet in the heat of the day.
 Follow the five-second rule: place the back of your hand on the pavement; if you cannot hold it for five seconds, it's too hot to walk your pet.